MarkelCA/celery-flask-example/README.md

 # celery-flask-example
-Playing with task-queues and long-running processes
+Playing with task-queues and long-running processes.
+Uses Redis as storage for the task metadata.

 ## Requirements
 - [Redis](https://redis.io/docs/install/install-redis/)